 a) Strictly necessary cookies.
 These are cookies that are required for the operation of our website.
 They include, for example, cookies that enable you to log into secure areas of our website, use a shopping cart or make use of e-billing services.

 b) Analytical/performance cookies.
-They allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
+They allow us to recognize and count the number of visitors and to see how visitors move around our website when they are using it.
 This helps us to improve the way our website works, for example, by ensuring that users are finding what they are looking for easily.

 d) Targeting cookies.
 These cookies record your visit to our website, the pages you have visited and the links you have followed.
 We will use this information to make our website and the advertising displayed on it more relevant to your interests.
 We may also share this information with third parties for this purpose.